Léon Croizat: Concepts

 In graph theory a track is equated to a minimum spanning tree connecting all localities by the shortest path.

-To explain disjunct distributions, Croizat proposed the existence of broadly distributed ancestors that established its range during a period of mobilism, followed by a form-making process over a broad front.
+To explain disjunct distributions, Croizat proposed the existence of broadly distributed ancestors that established their range during a period of mobilism, followed by a form-making process over a broad front.
 Disjunctions are explained as extinctions in the previously continuous range.
 Orthogenesis is a term used by Croizat, in his words "... in a pure mechanistic sense", which refers to the fact that a variation in form is limited and constrained.
 Croizat considered organism evolution as a function of time, space and form.
 Of these three essential factors, space is the one with which biogeography is primarily concerned.
-However space necessarily interplays with time and form, therefore the three factors are as one of biogeographic concern.
+However space necessarily interplays with time and form, therefore the three factors are one of biogeographic concern.
 Put another way, when evolution is considered to be guided by developmental constraints or by phylogenetic constraints, it is orthogenetic.